 To calculate income required to qualify for a mortgage amount, we first estimate a few home expenses.
 We estimate the property tax & heating costs ($150/month) & half the condo fees (if applicable).
 We then take your gross income and multiply by 39% and subtract the home expenses.
 This leaves the mortgage payment (P&I) that lenders use for affordability.
 With the P&I payment, we can then determine the mortgage that you will qualify for.

-There are lots of numbers going on with this calculator.
-I'll describe some of the details, but if you just want to get to it, click here to scroll down toe the calculator automatically.
+There are lots of numbers going on with these calculations.
+I'll describe some of the details, but if you just want to get to it, click here to scroll down to the calculator automatically.

 I designed this tool to take a specific income, that you input, to calculate the amount of mortgage that you could qualify for.
 You will see that result on the left side of the results.

 I also designed the tool to calculate the purchase price you could qualify for based on your income.
 To calculate this fairly accurately, you must provide the down payment you have, the estimated property taxes for a home with this purchase price, and the condo fees (if applicable).

 The calculation is based on today's benchmark rate.
 All lenders must use the benchmark rate to qualify mortgage applicants.